 Paranoia Fuel: To an extent.
 Plenty of teenagers have freaked out over the thought of what if, just what if they had fairy godparents of their own at some point and have now forgotten all about them, like Da Rules say in the show?

-Suspiciously Similar Song: Norm's "Gimme The Wand" sounds very similar to "Friend like Me" from Aladdin, which was sung by the the Genie.
+Suspiciously Similar Song: Norm's "Gimme The Wand" sounds very similar to "Friend like Me" from Aladdin, which was sung by a Genie.

-Some felt The Big Superhero Wish and Wishology should have had more action, and that Tootie should have been involved in the latter; also, Trixie fans believe her tomboy nature should have been explored more.
+Some felt The Big Superhero Wish and Wishology should have had more action sequences, and that Tootie should have been involved in the latter; also, Trixie fans believe her tomboy nature should have been explored more.

 A lot of fans cried foul after viewing Escape From UnWish Island, feeling it was horrible use of a potential villain (in this case, Gary, Timmy's former imaginary friend) who wasn't even wished away in the first place and especially the Ass Pull ending the writers came up with.

-Woolseyism: In the Brazilian dub, the episode where Cosmo, who is voiced by Guilherme Briggs, the Brazilian Norio Wakamoto, gives birth to Poof (It Makes Sense in Context), he grabs Timmy by the collar and yells: "PEDE PRA SAIR!
-PEDE PRA SAIR!" ("ASK TO GET!
+Woolseyism: In the Brazilian dub, in the episode where Cosmo (who is voiced by Guilherme Briggs, the Brazilian Norio Wakamoto) gives birth to Poof (It Makes Sense in Context), he grabs Timmy by the collar and yells: "PEDE PRA SAIR!
+PEDE PRA SAIR!" ("ASK TO GET OUT!
 ASK TO GET OUT!").
 This is a reference to the Memetic Mutation of the movie The Elite Squad (which, by the way, it's not kid-friendly, but this didn't impede the line to become a meme) and arguably a CMOA for Brazilian voice acting (the original line of the movie is more properly translated as "Ask to quit!" but in Portuguese the word "sair" can mean both cases).